 If you aren’t familiar with elderberries, they are rich in anti-oxidant flavinoids and the anti-inflammatory, anthocyanin.
-There have even been mainstream studies to suggest that elderberry extract inactivates the flu virus.
+There have even been mainstream studies to suggest that elderberry extract can help fight flu symptoms.

-You can purchase ready-made elderberry syrup, but it’s much more expensive than making your own!
-I made 40 ounces for around $16 using the best ingredients (that’s around $0.40 per ounce).
+You can also purchase ready-made elderberry syrup, but it’s much more expensive than making your own!
+I made 40 ounces for around $16 using only organic ingredients (that’s around $0.40 per ounce).
 You typically see elderberry syrup for around $16+ for 8 ounces – that’s $2.00 per ounce!
 What a huge difference!

-It’s clearly a much better deal to make your own, not to mention that you can control the quality of ingredients!
-From now on, I will always have homemade elderberry syrup on-hand during cold and flu season!
+It’s clearly a much better deal to make your own elderberry syrup, not to mention that you can control the quality of ingredients!
+From now on, be sure to keep the ingredients to make this homemade elderberry syrup on-hand during cold and flu season to help keep your family’s immune systems strong!

 DIY Elderberry Syrup Recipe